Income needed for a £350,000 mortgage in the UK

-Some lenders permit you to declare more income than your PAYE salary.
+Some lenders allow you to declare more income than your PAYE salary.
 As mentioned above, there are specialist mortgage lenders for self-employed borrowers and providers who accept income, bonuses, and regular overtime.

 Keep these things in mind:

-- Mortgage lenders will accept benefits from declarable income
+- Mortgage lenders will accept benefits as declarable income

-- Some lenders allow you to declare freelance work as a side hustle.
+- Some lenders allow you to declare freelance work you do on top of your usual job

-- Lenders offer mortgages that are based on rental income
+- Buy-to-let lenders offer mortgages based on rental income, not personal income

 For mortgage approval lenders will also consider the length of your employment.
-Some require at least 6 months.
-Others are happy with 3 months.
+Some require at least six months.
+Others are happy with three months.
 A few are happy to accept applications from people starting a new role and applying for a mortgage.
-A few are even open to considering future positions within the next 3 months (as long as there is a contract).

 Can you afford the monthly mortgage payment?

 The amount you can borrow will be determined by the lender’s affordability assessment.
-They are all different.
+These vary between lenders.

-Many lenders also use income multiple limits to limit the maximum loan amount by multiplying your annual income (as well as any other income sources, depending on the lender), by a fixed number.
+Many lenders also use income multiple limits to limit the maximum loan amount by multiplying your annual income by a fixed number.

 It is typically between four to five times your earnings.
 However, some lenders will offer multiples of six.
-If you are seeing a secured mortgage (second charge mortgage), you may be eligible for up to 10x your income.
+If you are applying for a second charge mortgage, you may be eligible for up to 10x your income.

-A Mortgage Broker has access to more deals that any other comparison site.
+A mortgage broker has access to more deals than a mortgage comparison site.
 Get started to discover more options and increase your chances of getting approved for a mortgage.
-Constitute financial advice here today.

-Lenders expect you to earn between 25% and 45% more than your monthly mortgage payment, assuming the mortgage is interest-only.
+Lenders normally want the rental income to be between 125% and 145% of your monthly mortgage payment, assuming the mortgage is interest-only.

-When determining whether you are able to pay a £350K mortgage loan, there are many other factors that the lender will consider.
+When determining whether you are able to pay a £350,000 mortgage, there are many other factors that the lender will consider.

-- Your outgoings A mortgage with debt such as outstanding loans or dependent kids could limit the amount you can borrow.
-However, this will be offset by the income that you have.
+- Your outgoings: If you have debt such as loans or credit cards, or dependent children, this could limit the amount you can borrow.

-Spreading your mortgage debt over a longer-term means you will pay less each month, but be charged more interest overall.
-How manageable your monthly payments will be will depend on the term you choose.
-You should consider how much you can afford each month.
+- Term length: Spreading your mortgage debt over a longer term means you will pay less each month, but be charged more interest overall.

-Check today if your income is sufficient to qualify for a £350,000 loan from one of our mortgage lenders
+Check today if your income is sufficient for a £350,000 loan from one of our mortgage lenders

 Talk to an expert about mortgage affordability